-- In Year 3 (the preparatory year), the PSM specialist and PEA director will review the Risk Analysis Tool (see Appendix B) and, when the data indicate, decide that the PEA will conduct a Self-Assessment monitoring in Year 4. - In Year 4, the PSM specialist will provide the PEA with the required electronic Self-Assessment forms to document activities and to use for student file reviews that are specific to the PEA's outcome area(s). - > The Self-Assessment monitoring process begins on August 3, 2020. - No later than August 31, 2020, the PEA to be monitored will select student files to be reviewed that are a representative sample of the district/charter.
-Using the SAM-2 and SAM-3, the PEA will then submit the list of students to the PSM specialist. - It is highly recommended that PEAs select files that are reflective of the current systems that are in place. - No later than September 7, 2020, the PSM specialists will review SAM-3 to verify that it reflects a representative sample. - > The PEA will conduct student file reviews using the forms provided by the PSM specialist. - Throughout the monitoring process, the PEA will consult with the PSM specialist on using the Guide Steps to ensure that accurate calls are made on the student forms. - The PEA will submit the completed student forms and required outcome area action plan and analysis to the PSM specialist no later than November 24, 2020. - Information on the student forms must be specific enough to determine the reasons for each "out" call on the line item of the Self-Assessment Student Forms.
-Note that each individual instance of PEA-identified noncompliance will require evidence of correction before the monitoring process is complete.
-The evidence of correction must be submitted with the final submission.
+- ➤ In Year 3 (the preparatory year), the PSM specialist and PEA director will review the Risk Analysis Tool (see Appendix B).
+When the data indicate, the PEA will conduct a Self-Assessment programmatic monitoring in Year 4. - ➤ In Year 4, the PSM specialist will provide the PEA with the required electronic Self-Assessment forms to document activities and to use for student file reviews that are specific to the PEA's outcome area(s). - ➤ The Self-Assessment programmatic monitoring process begins on August 2, 2021. - ➤ No later than August 27, 2021, the PEA to be monitored will select student files to be reviewed that are a representative sample of the district/charter.
+Using the SAM-2 and SAM-3, the PEA will then submit the list of students to the PSM specialist. - It is highly recommended that PEAs select files that are reflective of the current systems that are in place. - ➤ No later than September 3, 2021, the PSM specialist will review SAM-3 to verify that it reflects a representative sample. - > The PEA will conduct student file reviews using the forms provided by the PSM specialist. - Throughout the programmatic monitoring process, the PEA will consult with the PSM specialist on using the Guide Steps to ensure that accurate calls are made on the student forms - > The PEA will submit to the PSM specialist no later than November 26, 2021 the completed: - Self- Assessment Student Forms - Child Find Worksheet(s) - In-by-3 Worksheet(s) - Required outcome area action plan and analysis - Information on the student forms must be specific enough to determine the calls made by the PEA and the reasons for any "out" call on the line item of the Self-Assessment Student Forms.
+See Appendix K for more information on how to complete a student form.
+Note that each individual instance of PEA-identified noncompliance will require evidence of correction before the programmatic monitoring process is complete.
+The evidence of correction must be included with the final submission.